trinchan/slackbot/README.md

 }
 ```

 Now just add a corresponding entry in [Slash Commands](https://my.slack.com/services/new/slash-commands) to POST to server:port/slack of your slackbot setup.
 Note no trailing slash after /slack.
+The outgoing wehook command will automatically work as expected.

 Running
 =======